-- Shift the transmission to neutral position. - Pull on the lower chain section with the specified weight A. Guideline
+- Shift the transmission into neutral.

+- Pull on the lower chain section with the specified weight A.

+Guideline

-Weight, chain wear measure- 15 kg (33 lb.) ment
+s Weight, chain wear measure- 15 kg (33 lb.) ment

 Chain wear is not always even, so you should repeat this measurement at different chain positions.